Garage Door Remotes

 Now after many, many years of working in the locksmith industry, I am constantly amazed at the amount of trouble some people have with their remotes.

 Of course, we hear the usual, “It just stopped working” most are angry that it “just stopped working” Now, some remotes have quite obviously been run over, some have been dropped in water and some have had the batteries removed (bizarrely, remotes don’t work with no batteries) for such a small simple devise, it is quite funny how some of our clients claim innocence at damaging their remotes.
+Brisbane does, of-course have a very high humidity level in summer, and as such, I think a lot of remotes are damaged through perspiration leaking through the buttons into the circuit board (yuck).
+This will, over time, wreck a garage remote and it will need to be replaced and reprogrammed into your garage door motor.

 In order to at least write something interesting about remotes I decided to take a look at where this humble, magical, devise came from.
 A remote is an amazingly modern convenience, and I for one would be absolutely annoyed without it.
 If I am honest I am pretty sure my car would be parked outside most of the time if I had to manually open the garage door.